JosuaKrause/surveyengine/README.rst

         "title": "Survey Title Here", // the survey title "pages": [ // a sequence of pages
             {
+                "lines": [
-                "type": "text", // a text page simply displays text "lines": [ // the text that will be displayed "first line",
+                    "first line", // plain text that will be displayed "second line {foo}" // displays: second line bar ],
-                    "second line"
-                ],
+                "vars": { // defines local variables
+                    "foo": "bar"
+                },
-                "continue": "next", // creates a single button at the bottom "pid": "start" // the id for the page (used as prefix in the result file) }, {
+                "pid": "start" // the id for the page (used as prefix in the result file) "continue": "next", // creates a single button at the bottom -- default ("next") can be omitted "type": "plain" // the type of page -- default ("plain") can be omitted }, {
-                "type": "each", // repeats a sequence of pages "name": "ix", // the iteration variable name -- it can be used via {ix} in fields "to": 25, // iterate until this number "pages": [
+                "type": "each", // repeats a sequence of pages "name": "ix", // the iteration variable name -- it can be used via {ix} in fields "vars": { // defines local variables
+                    "img_len": 25 // we define the range as variable so we can use it in the text },
+                "to": "{img_len}", // iterate until this number "pages": [
                     // ... pages to repeat ...
                     {
-                        "type": "img", // an image page
+                        "lines": [
+                            "image {ix} / {img_len}", // displays: image 0 / 25
-                        "file": "path/to/image{ix}.png", // the image to display "lines": [ // text displayed below the image "please answer"
+                            [ "img", "path/to/image{ix}.png", "" ] // the image to display
                         ],
                         "pid": "question:{ix}" // the id for the page "continue": "choice", // creates a collection of buttons at the bottom